-The GMM framework used for the whole system is the same as used for an acoustic baseline system [11].
-The genderindependent UBM is obtained by Expectation-Maximization (EM) Training and the speaker models are derived by MAP-Adaptation with $\tau = 19$.
+The GMM framework used for the whole system is the same as used for an acoustic baseline system [9].
+The gender-independent UBM is obtained by Expectation-Maximization (EM) Training and the speaker models are derived by MAP-Adaptation with $\tau = 19$.
 Discrete as well as continuous features are used within one feature vector, so variance flooring is crucial while EM training.
 Variances are floored to 1/100 of the global variance.
-Initial experiments were carried out with 256 Gaussians, no eigenchannel compensation and no zt-norm.
+If not mentioned otherwise, all results are obtained with 256 Gaussians, no eigenchannel compensation and no z-norm.